Legislative Efforts to Promote Beneficial Ownership Transparency

 - Election Financing: The 2016 campaign was the most expensive on record and there are reports that anonymous companies funneled money into Super PACs and independent social welfare organizations, which then spent millions of dollars on issue advertising.
 This makes it difficult to discern the identities of the players seeking to influence the elections.
 In previous elections, anonymous companies have been used to disguise campaign contributions.

-Tweet at and write to your representatives calling for them to pass key legislation.
+Tweet at and write to your Representatives and Senators calling for them to pass key legislation.

-Please write to your congressman/woman (Find your Senators and Representatives), Congressman Jeb Hensarling, Chairman, House Committee on Financial Services, and/or members of the Task Force to Investigate Terrorism Financing of the House Committee on Financial Services, to urge passage of bipartisan legislation recently reintroduced to address the problem of corporate anonymity.
+Please write to your congressman/woman (Find your Senators and Representatives) to urge passage of bipartisan legislation recently reintroduced to address the problem of corporate anonymity.

 Copy and paste the message below and email it to your representative or to the key individuals named above.